 Social media and SEO continue to become more interlinked.
 Are you using social media to reach a wider audience by posting great content consistently?

 8. Pay-Per-Click (PPC) Advertising

 If you're not getting the ranking results you want through organic SEO tactics, you can take control of where your practice appears in certain searches through PPC.

-As you probably know, the Google AdWords results show up above the organic or local results, so while it doesn't directly help your SEO performance, it can get you leads right away, and it can give you more data you can use for your SEO campaign.
+As you probably know, the Google Ads results show up above the organic or local results, so while it doesn't directly help your SEO performance, it can get you leads right away, and it can give you more data you can use for your SEO campaign.

 Research shows that clicks on paid search listings beat out organic clicks by more than a 2:1 margin for keywords with high commercial intent in the US.

 In other words, 64.6% of people click on Google Ads when they are looking to find a dentist online.

 Here are the main reasons why PPC advertising is valuable: